Admission Process & Criteria for Graduate Students

 For information regarding the minimum GPA and prerequisite courses for a graduate program offered by the University of Saint Joseph, please visit the Admissions Requirements section of that specific graduate program’s listing in the Academic Course Catalog.

 Professional Letters of Recommendation

 Instructions on submitting the recommendation will be emailed to the student’s recommenders based on the contact information provided on the application.
-Additional guidance can be provided by using the Letter of Recommendation Cover Sheet (optional).

 Program Essay or Letter of Intent